simple-acme/simple-acme.github.io/reference/plugins/validation/dns/script.md

 ## Create
 A script to create the DNS record must be provided.
-The arguments passed to the script will be `create {Identifier} {RecordName} {Token}` by default, where the following replacements are made by win-acme:
+The arguments passed to the script will be `create {Identifier} {RecordName} {Token}` by default, where the following replacements are made by simple-acme:

 | Value          |  Replaced with |
 |----------------|----------------|